Study Abroad Funding

 Sponsored by the U.S. Department of State, the Fulbright Program is the largest U.S. international exchange program offering opportunities for students, scholars, and professionals to undertake international graduate study, advanced research, university teaching, and teaching in elementary and secondary schools worldwide.

-Sponsored by the U.S. Department of State’s Bureau of Educational & Cultural Affairs, these intensive language instruction programs for undergraduate and graduate students enhance academic degrees through language proficiency and cultural competence.
+Sponsored by The National Security Educational Program (NSEP) and the U.S. Department of Defense, these intensive language instruction programs for undergraduate and graduate students enhance academic degrees through language proficiency and cultural competence.

 Project Global Officer (Project GO) is a Department of Defense initiative aimed at improving the language skills, regional expertise, and intercultural communication skills of future military officers.
 Project GO provides scholarships to ROTC students in three services for critical language study domestically and abroad.

 Provides a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue research careers in these fields.